-Since 1968, Alberta Environment and Parks has installed benchmarks to support its water resource management activities.
+Since 1968, the Alberta government has installed benchmarks to support its water resource management activities.
 A benchmark is a relatively permanent object, natural or artificial, whose geodetic elevation is known.
 Benchmark data consists of surveyed elevations and the name of the benchmark.

 This online map-based tool uses Geographical Information System (GIS) technology to display the elevation and location of benchmarks down to the street or property level.